-1.13 Minimum Alternate Tax
+1.16 Minimum Alternate Tax

 Per the ITA, if the income-tax payable on total income by any company is less than 15% (excluding applicable surcharge and health and education cess) of its book profits, the company is required to pay MAT at 15% of such book profits (excluding applicable surcharge and health and education cess).

-Further, MAT provisions are not applicable to a foreign company if such company is a resident of a country or a specified territory with which India has a Tax Treaty and the company does not have a permanent establishment in India.
-Also, MAT provisions are not applicable if the company is a resident of a country or a specified territory with which India does not have a Tax Treaty, but the company is not required to seek registration under any law in relation to companies.
+Further, MAT provisions are not applicable to a foreign company if such company;

+- is a resident of a country or a specified territory with which India has a Tax Treaty and such foreign company does not have a permanent establishment in India; and - is a resident of a country or a specified territory with which India does not have a Tax Treaty, but the company is not required to seek registration under any law for the time being in force in relation to companies.